AgnitumuS/ubjs/tutorials/database_tuning.md

 select * from somethere where code like :myCode
 ```

-When TOAD asks for parameters value - type value% and set parameter type to nvarchar2
+When DBeaver asks for parameters value - type value% and set parameter type to nvarchar2

  > Always set parameter type for string parameters to NVARCHAR2.
 This is the way UnityBase pass string parameters to Oracle

 #### Parameter types
-When binding a parameters for query UB apply this convention to call [OCIBundByPos](http://docs.oracle.com/cd/B10501_01/appdev.920/a96584/oci15r30.htm)
+When binding parameters for query UB applies this convention to call [OCIBundByPos](http://docs.oracle.com/cd/B10501_01/appdev.920/a96584/oci15r30.htm)

 | JS Type | Oracle Type |
 |---------|-------------|